 Whether you are vising the Forest for walking, cycling, dog walking, nature observation, or just a relaxing stroll, please enjoy the Forest responsibly by following the Code of Conduct.

-The Visitor Centre is situated at a traditional beauty spot in the Forest, with many forest trails, picnic areas, refreshments and an Easy Access Path.
-It is entirely run by a group of dedicated volunteers, who are passionate about the Forest and sharing information with visitors.
-So why not visit us and meet our friendly and knowledgeable volunteers next time you are in Epping Forest!
+The Visitor Centre is situated at a traditional beauty spot in the Forest, with many nearby forest trails, picnic areas, cafes and an easy access path.
+The Centre is run by a group of dedicated volunteers, who are passionate about the Forest and sharing information with visitors.
+We have been managing the High Beach Visitor Centre since 2014 and have now provided information and support to over 100,000 visitors!
+Why not visit us and meet our friendly and knowledgeable volunteers next time you are in Epping Forest.

-- Maps, Forest exhibition and gift shop
+- Browse our gift shop